p-well/14_pre_commit_hook/README.md

 # Quadratic Equations Solver

-This is script for quadratic equations solving with automatic code testing.
+This is script for quadratic equations solving with automatic code testing.<br />
 Tests are initiated when user tries to commit changes in repository.
-Failed tests lead to rejected commit.
+Failed tests lead to rejected commit. <br />
 The commit is enable when only all tests of ```quadratic_equation.py``` are passed.

 Pavel Kadantsev, 2017. <br/>